Get started

 Option A — GitHub App (one-click)

-Option B — GitHub Action (your CI, no code egress)
+Option B — GitHub Actions workflow (your CI, no code egress)

 Best for security-conscious teams: your source never leaves your runners — only resolved model ids + counts are sent (and only if you pass a key).
+A packaged GitHub Action is coming; this npx step is equivalent.
 Add .github/workflows/llmstatus.yml:

 name: AI model lifecycle